 Dealing With Potty-Training Resistance

-You’ve played the potty-training videos, you’ve read the potty-training books, you’ve dangled their favorite toys as incentives, and still your little one will do anything to avoid using the potty.
+You’ve played the potty-training videos, you’ve read the potty-training books, you’ve dangled their favorite toys as incentives, and still, your little one will do anything to avoid using the potty.
 While some kids transition from diaper to potty without ever looking back, others will dig in their heels and resist for months or even years.
 So what do you do if you have a full-fledged case of potty-training resistance on your hands?

 For starters, you have to accept that there is no good way to fast-track toilet training before your little one is truly ready.
 Most experts suggest that children are ready to learn anywhere between 18 and 30 months.
 Readiness signs include a child’s ability to pull his or her own pants up and down, to respond to simple commands, and to be aware when he or she needs to “go.”
-A child also need to show some recognition of what the potty is for and some interest in using it.
+A child also needs to show some recognition of what the potty is for and some interest in using it.
 But beyond that, there’s no “right” age; and even siblings within the same family may be ready at vastly different ages or stages

 Additionally, it’s important to understand that potty-training is a control issue, and in this case, your child is the one who has the control.
 If they’re not ready, they (or their bodies) will find a way to let you know.
 And if potty training becomes a power struggle, the best course is often to back off for a few weeks before starting again.
 The last thing you want is a potty-training rebellion on your hands that involves withholding, along with bladder infections or constipation issues.